-In order to identify the setting from which a service provider for a mental health care episode originates, in 2019 IHPA included a new data item Episode of mental health care - Service provider setting origin in the ABF MHC NBEDS.
+In order to identify the setting from which a service provider for a mental health care episode originates, IHPA included the data item Episode of mental health care - Service provider setting origin in the ABF MHC NBEDS.
 This data item contains three values: admitted, ambulatory or residential care.